xjinGitty/UEFIsecureB/UEFIsecureB.md

 ## disk compatibility
 1. linux to support GPT could be enabled by turn on option: CONFIG_EFI_PARTITION
 2. BIOS via GPT:
-	1) grub2 and linux (GPT-aware): then the protective MBR could used as the original MBR
+	1. grub2 and linux (GPT-aware): then the protective MBR could used as the original MBR
-	2) grub and linux: then BIOS-BOOP-PARTITION is needed to embed the seconde stage of the grub BBP only valid when BIOS-GPT:
+	2. grub and linux: then BIOS-BOOP-PARTITION is needed to embed the seconde stage of the grub BBP only valid when BIOS-GPT:
-		a) GPT did not have that partition type
+		- GPT did not have that partition type
-		b) UEFI: no such embedding for the second stage: for grub2-efi is just and efi app file
+		- UEFI: no such embedding for the second stage: for grub2-efi is just and efi app file
 3. UEFI via GPT:
 	ESP will be create for the efi app file (512M will be ok)
 4. UEFI via MBR: